jheyman/blog/pages/WirelessWaterMeter/index.md

 ### Logging scripts

 This great [page](http://blog.riyas.org/2014/08/raspberry-pi-as-nrf24l01-base-station-internet-connected-wireless.html) conveniently provided both an Arduino sketch and a corresponding python script for the raspberry side.
-After experimenting a bit I settled on the following:<br><br>
+After experimenting a bit I settled on the following:<br>

-* on the ***Arduino*** side, the `watermeter.ino` sketch boils down to a loop continuously monitoring the light level from the sensor, implementing the hysteresis thresholding described in the data analysis section above, and writing a string over the wireless link when a threshold crossing has been detected.<br><br>
+* on the ***Arduino*** side, the `watermeter.ino` sketch boils down to a loop continuously monitoring the light level from the sensor, implementing the hysteresis thresholding described in the data analysis section above, and writing a string over the wireless link when a threshold crossing has been detected.<br>
 * on the ***Raspberry*** side, the `watermeter_logger.py` script continuously listens for incoming messages over the wireless link, and increments a local counter when a message is received.
 A background task triggered at a specific frequency, logs the accumulated value over the corresponding time period.
 This script is associated to the `watermeter_logger.ini` config file, storing the log file path and logging period.
 Finally, the `watermeter_logger_sh` is the startup script allowing to make the waterlogger a background daemon:

 <pre><code>sudo cp watermeter_logger.sh /etc/init.d/watermeter_logger.sh
 sudo chmod a+x /etc/init.d/watermeter_logger.sh
 sudo update-rc.d watermeter_logger.sh defaults</code></pre>

-In addition to logging the value locally in a file, the script also logs the value remotely on a [data logging server]({{ site.baseurl }}/pages/HomeDataLoggingServer) using an HTTP POST request, which payload is of the followinf format<br><br>
+In addition to logging the value locally in a file, the script also logs the value remotely on a [data logging server]({{ site.baseurl }}/pages/HomeDataLoggingServer) using an HTTP POST request, which payload is of the followinf format<br>

 	homelogdata,graph=waterMeter value=1.23456

-`homelogdata` is the name of the measurement/data series into which the value is to be inserted, while `graph` tag is set to `waterMeter` to allow to later filter on these specific water-meter related values if necessary.<br><br>
+`homelogdata` is the name of the measurement/data series into which the value is to be inserted, while `graph` tag is set to `waterMeter` to allow to later filter on these specific water-meter related values if necessary.<br>

 All files are available [here](https://github.com/jheyman/wirelesswatermeter).